MicrosoftDocs/learn/learn-pr/azure/copy-blobs-from-command-line-and-code/includes/8-exercise-move-blobs-using-net-storage-client.md

 1. Select **Save** to commit the changes to the blob.

-1. Repeat this for one or two other blob files.
+1. Repeat these steps to modify one or two other blob files.

 With several blobs showing newer modification dates, you can differentiate between them when you run the .NET app.